 PCHacks 2019 is PCHackers second annual hackathon event.
-We hope to host Canada's largest high school led hackathon on May 4-5, at the University of Toronto's Mississauga campus.
-We are now accepting applications from all students who wish to attend.
+We will be hosting Canada's largest high school led hackathon on May 4-5, at the University of Toronto's Mississauga campus.
+We are currently accepting applications from all students who wish to attend.

 What Is PCHacks?

 On May 4-5 PCHackers will be hosting our second annual hackathon at the University of Toronto Mississauga.

 The hackathon will be a 24-hour event that aims to bring together 250 student competitors from across Canada in an environment that will encourage creativity and allow students to apply their ingenuity to build innovative products in the field of technology.

 Our event is aimed at fostering innovation in the field of assistive technology in order to improve accessibility for those with impairments or disabilities.

 Additionally, we are encouraging females to come to our hackathon in order to eradicate the gender gap in STEM with the help of our partner group PC Girls Code.

 Competitors can create whatever project they want to make, but